gabriel-gaspar/Cursos/documentation/docs/udemy/linux/cap05-system-administration/README.md

 When you are in the insert mode, you can make changes in the text.
 If you want to exit the insert mode, just press ESC.

+## **Lesson 80**
+Vi and Vim are pretty much the same text editor.
+Some differences between them are the following ones:
+- Vim has a GUI and some enhancements
+- Vi is supported in all linux distributions and Vim does not.